How Much Emergency Fund Do You Actually Need? (And What to Do After You Have It)

 TL;DR

 You do not need $20,000 in the bank to start feeling secure.
 You need $1,000.
 That is target number one.
-Build that cushion in a high-yield savings account (4-5% APY, not your regular bank's 0.01%).
+Build that cushion in a high-yield savings account paying near the FDIC's 4.38% rate cap, not the 0.38% national average.
 Once you have it, stop hoarding cash and start investing the rest.
 Your emergency fund is important, but it should never become an excuse to avoid building real wealth.

 Read more: Small Steps, Real Results